 Fresh, very minty, hot, herbaceous, with a vegetative back note

-Traditional Use: Has many culinary and pharmaceutical uses.
+Peppermint oil has many culinary and pharmaceutical uses.
 It is also used for its soothing qualities on the digestive system.

 Basil, benzoin, black pepper, cypress, eucalyptus, geranium, grapefruit, juniper, lavender, lemon, marjoram, niaouli, pine, ravensara, rosemary, tea tree

-Of Interest: Mild climate stress in the growing conditions of the plant increases the oil content and sesquiterpene levels in the oil.
+Mild climate stress in the growing conditions of the plant increases the oil content and sesquiterpene levels in the oil.

-Safety Data: Avoid in epilepsy and while pregnant.
+Oil Specific: Avoid in epilepsy and while pregnant.
 May cause skin irritation.
 Avoid with homeopathics.

-As with all essential oils, never use them undiluted.
+General: As with all essential oils, never use them undiluted, in eyes or mucus membranes.
 Do not take internally unless working with a qualified and expert practitioner.
 Keep away from children.
 If applying an essential oil to your skin always perform a small patch test to an insensitive part of the body (after you have properly diluted the oil in an appropriate carrier.